RyanLake6/textbelt/README.md

 ### My Usage:

 I am utilizing this [original repo](https://github.com/typpo/textbelt) for use as a SMTP service to send outgoing SMS for free.
+It also includes email sending post request as well.
 Read more [here](SMTP-setup)

 ### TextBelt Open Source